Zafiirah13/FABLE/README.md

 # FABLE
 Fast rAdio Burst Localization &amp; dEtection using Mask-RCNN

-Automatic Annotation of Sngle Pulse or Fast Radio Burst Candidate
+Automatic Annotation of Single Pulse or Fast Radio Burst Candidate
 ---
 The steps and codes to perform an automatic annotation of single pulse is detailed below.
 An illustration of masking and annottaion is shown here.